mdabir1203/42WOB_Trolls_N_Fun/README.md

 1. Remember to install the ncurses library from [Here(ncurses support)](https://github.com/bartobri/no-more-secrets/blob/master/NCURSES.md)
 2. fortune [link](https://en.wikipedia.org/wiki/Fortune_(Unix))
-3. catimg [link](https://github.com/posva/catimg) -->> You can use any photo.
-Change the png in the first line

 OUTPUT: -->> Just run it to see it :xD (